The best tools for onpage SEO make it simple and easy to manage keywords on your website to improve your search engine rankings.

-Onpage SEO tools are an essential part of ensuring that your website is search engine friendly, and that means being able to do a proper site analysis using the SEO tools available.
+Onpage SEO tools are an essential part of ensuring that your website is search engine friendly, which means being able to do a proper site analysis using the SEO tools (opens in new tab) available.

-There are a number of site audit tools that will allow you do this, ensuring that your webpages follow a proper document structure, for example, such as the use of page titles, meta descriptions, and alt tags for images.
-Potential issues can be flagged, though it helps to have some idea of what is entailed by onpage SEO as some tools provide flags that are irrelevant, and are therefore best ignored.
+There are numerous site audit tools that can help with this, ensuring that your web pages follow a proper document structure, for example, such as the use of page titles, meta descriptions, and alt tags for images.
+Potential issues get flagged, though it helps to have some idea of what is entailed by onpage SEO, as some tools provide flags that are not relevant, and are therefore best ignored.

-However, ensuring a website is optimized for search engines also means you need to ensure it's properly optimized for human users.
-After all, SEO originated from improving website accessibility whenever webdevelopers moved away from existing web standards, such as by not having unique page titles.
+However, ensuring a website (opens in new tab) is optimized for search engines also means you need to ensure it's properly optimized for human users by using clear keywords to denote what the page is actually about.
+After all, SEO originated to improve website accessibility whenever web developers moved away from existing web standards, for example by not having unique page titles.

-That means ensuring you optimize the user experience, and avoiding simple errors such as missing pages or images, broken links, and other issues that might make for a poor user experience.
+That means optimizing the user experience, and avoiding simple errors such as missing pages or images, broken links, and other issues that contribute to a poor user experience.
 This is especially important as search engines such as Google have been tracking and using human user signals for ranking purposes for well over a decade now.

 Overall, by using onpage SEO tools you can improve not just your website's search engine optimization, but ultimately the human user experience with it.
 Here therefore are the best onpage SEO tools currently available.

 We've also featured the best SEO keyword research tools (opens in new tab).

 The best onpage SEO tools of 2023 in full:

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.